about

 Heiyi Tam is a Hong Kong-born artist based in London.

-Born and raised in Hong Kong before moving to the UK when she was 15, the subtleties of the merging of East and West, through landscapes, cultures, and cuisines, often seep into her practice.
-Working with metaphorical imagery, her paintings are distinguished by a narrative reflected by the corresponding titles, revealing glimpses of inspiration and flavours behind each painting.
+Born and raised in Hong Kong before moving to the UK at 15, Tam’s work reflects the subtleties of the cultural interplay of East and West through landscapes and cuisines.
+Her paintings are distinguished by metaphorical imagery and narratives reflected in their titles, inspired by memories, diary entries, and everyday encounters.

-Tam’s background in Philosophy and Psychology informs her interest in perception, memory, and the imagined.
-Her work explores the intangible qualities of fleeting experiences, creating spaces where the everyday can slip into the surreal.
+With a background in Philosophy and Psychology, Tam is drawn to perception, memory, and the imagined.
+Her work explores the intangible qualities of fleeting experiences, creating spaces where the every day can slip into the surreal.